 Google recently launched Lighthouse, an open-source tool to audit your website manually and automatically.

 What metrics are tested by Google Lighthouse?

 There are more than 75 metrics it tests and gives you overall scoring.
-Some of the following popular one you might be interested in as a site owner, SEO analyst, webmasters.
+You might be interested in some of the following popular ones as a site owner, SEO analyst, and webmaster.

-Its fantastic tool and you can use in multiple ways.
+It’s a fantastic tool, and you can use it in multiple ways.

 That’s right – so many ways.
-If you are a developer, you can use it with Node.js to run a test programmatically.
-There are already few tools in the market powered by Lighthouse who offer continuous site performance monitoring.
+If you are a developer, you can use Node.js to run a test programmatically.
+There are already a few tools in the market powered by Lighthouse that offer continuous site performance monitoring.

-Let’s find out how you run lighthouse test against your site.
+Let’s find out how you run the lighthouse test against your site.

 Start from the easiest one.

 Google released web.dev a few months back and gained good popularity.
 Testing online is easy.